linq2db/linq2db/NuGet/README.AspNet.md

 > Note here our `AppDataConnection` inherits from `LinqToDB.Data.DataConnection` which is the base class for the `Linq To DB` connection.
 >
 > [!TIP]
->a public constructor that accepts `LinqToDBConnectionOptions<AppDataConnection>` and passes the options on to the base constructor is required.
+>a public constructor that accepts `DataOptions<AppDataConnection>` and passes the options on to the base constructor is required.

 ### Add Connection String